 The academic adviser for both programs is Dr. Samiha Mourad who works with students to develop a Sustainable Energy Program of Studies.

 Boone, North Carolina

 The Sustainable Development Department offers four programs: a Bachelor of Arts, a Bachelor of Science, an undergraduate minor, or a concentration.
 To complete the Bachelor of Arts degree in Sustainable Development, students must take a total of 122 credits, including 44 for General Education, 6-12 for Languages/Literature and Cultures, and 45-46 for the major.

-The University of Wisconsin offers the Sustainable Management Bachelor’s, Master’s, and Certificate degrees.
-These programs combine instruction in business, the natural sciences, and social systems, to train sustainable-minded managers.
+These degree program options combine instruction in business, the natural sciences, and social systems, to train sustainable-minded managers.
 The degrees are taken entirely online, with flexible course schedules, making them manageable for the working adult.

-The Master of Science in Sustainable Management is a 12 course, 34 credit degree.
+The Master of Science in Sustainable Management is a 12 course, 34 credit degree program.
 The program includes core classes, a specialty track, and a capstone experience.
 Core Classes include Cultural and Historical Foundations of Sustainability, The Natural Environment, Economics of Sustainability, and The Built Environment.
 This degree is also interdisciplinary.

 The Sustainable Enterprise Management Certificate is a five course, 15 credit degree.
 There are six courses available, but students choose only five.
 The four required courses are Triple Bottom Line Accounting for Managers, Economics in Society and Sustainability, Sustainable Organizational Finance, International Management for a Sustainable World.